paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 ## **AWS CloudHSM**

-1. It is a service to keep hardware-based crypto keys safe.
-2. Used to meet compliance requirements (FIPS 140-2 level 3 compliant).
+1. Cloud-based hardware security module that allows you to generate and use your own encryption keys on AWS
+2. You have full control over your HSMs, including the ability to generate, store, import, export, and manage cryptographic keys.
+This includes session keys, token keys, symmetric keys, and asymmetric key pairs.
+3. AWS CloudHSM uses single-tenant HSMs that are FIPS 140-2 Level 3 validated, ensuring a high level of security for your cryptographic operations and meeting of regulatory and compliance requirements by providing a secure environment for key management and cryptographic operations
-3. Offers customers a private, isolated HSM access.
+4. Offers customers a private, isolated HSM access.
-4. Provides the ability to integrate with AWS services (e.g. Amazon RDS, Amazon S3).

-CloudHSM is designed for applications with high performance and security requirements, especially for cryptographic operations.
+5. You can monitor and manage your HSMs using AWS CloudTrail, Amazon CloudWatch, and other AWS management tools
+6. Ideal for managing encryption keys for applications that require high security and compliance, performing cryptographic operations such as encryption, decryption, and digital signing and meeting of regulatory requirements for data protection and key management

 ## **AWS Key Management Service (KMS)**